naoya7076/gatsby/docs/tutorial/ecommerce-tutorial/index.md

 )
 ```

-You can validate your query and see what data is being returned in GraphiQL, which is available at http://localhost:8000/___graphql when running `npm run develop`.
+You can validate your query and see what data is being returned in GraphQL, which is available at http://localhost:8000/___graphql when running `npm run develop`.

 Once you're happy with your query, create a new page where you can import the newly created Sku component: